We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 and she could no longer look anyone in the eye,

-A rival spoke very ill of Medusa to the nobleman,
+A rival spoke very poorly of Medusa to the nobleman,

 her true nature.

-And in the end, it was he who cut off her head.
+And in the end, it was he who beheaded her.

 She was burned,

-The young man left all his worldly goods behind
+The young man left all his worldly possessions behind

 and departed.

-In a piece of woodland he dug a small hole with his hands,
+In a piece of forest, he dug a small hole with his hands,

 He wanted to smell her,

-for through the leaves, the smoke of mischief and the plastic,
+for through the leaves, the smoke of evil, and the plastic,

-still permeated a hint of her graceful vanilla scent.
+a hint of her graceful vanilla scent still penetrated.

-Thus he sat many years, guarding her grave,
+Thus he sat for many years, guarding her grave,

-His heart was broken by painful, unrequited love.
+His heart was broken by painful, unfulfilled love.

 and after many years had passed,

-around the man who was frozen in stone.
+around the man, who had turned to stone.

-She drew him slowly and ever deeper to Medusa's grave.
+It slowly drew him deeper and deeper into Medusa's grave.

-Now when the man had left his worldly life behind,
+As the man left his worldly life behind,

-She once again exuded her so lovely vanilla scent,
+She once again exuded her sweet vanilla scent,

-which merged with his balsamic-ambered one into a unity.
+which merged with his balsamic-ambered essence into one.

 A love beyond death.

-I don't know yet if I want to wear this fragrance,
+I still do not know if I want to wear this scent,

-the course with the plastic (for me it is) is already difficult.
+the association with the plastic (for me, it is that) is already difficult.
 Yet it is filled with so much sadness

 that touches my heart.

-as I have never come across in any other perfume.
+like I have never encountered in any other perfume.

 What is it in the end?